bobbyantonio/fractions_skill_score/README.md

 # Installation

 Requires Scipy and Numpy.
-Easiest way to install is using pip; navigate to this directory and run:
+Easiest way to install is using conda; navigate to this directory and run:

-`pip install .`

-Then in python:
+`conda env create -f environment.yml`